pingcap/tidb/docs/design/2019-04-11-indexmerge.md

-# Proposal: scan a table using IndexMerge
+# Proposal: Access a table using multiple indexes
 - Author(s) : WHU
 - Last updated : May 10
 - Discussion at :